 Dividend Policy Statements

 Not all companies formally communicate their dividend policies.
-But I sure like it when they do.
-As I said, a clear dividend policy statement sends signals to us investors.
+But I sure like the clear communication.
+As I said, a dividend policy statement sends signals to us investors.

 What follows are some of the important dividend policy statements I found for the holdings in the Dividends Diversify model portfolio.